Garcia slam, Jimenez 3-run shot lead White Sox past Phillies

 White Sox: The White Sox road trip continues in Detroit with RHP Lucas Giolito (11-5, 3.39) taking the ball in the opener of a four-game series.

-Phillies: The Phillies head to Arizona or a three-game set and send RHP Vince Velasquez (3-6, 4.40 ERA) the mound on Monday.
+Phillies: The Phillies head to Arizona for a three-game set and send RHP Vince Velasquez (3-6, 4.40 ERA) — fresh from his impressive effort in left field — to the mound on Monday.
+They also play four in San Francisco.

+“We’ve got to get past this weekend, go out there and play Arizona and beat them hopefully,” Harper said.

 More AP baseball coverage: www.apnews.com/MLB and www.twitter.com/AP_Sports